brinzunza/market_data_engine/README.md

-# Synthetic Market Data API - Python Implementation
+# Synthetic Market Data API

 A production-ready real-time synthetic stock market data API using **Geometric Brownian Motion (GBM)** for price simulation.
 Built with **FastAPI** and **Python 3.11+**.
 Features both REST endpoints for historical data and WebSocket streaming for real-time market feeds.